How to integrate with the Tweets counts endpoints

 You can use our guide on how to build a query to learn more.

 We have also written a more in-depth tutorial on how to build high-quality filters for getting Twitter data.

 For recent Tweet counts, there is no next_token returned, which means that regardless of the granularity, you will get the Tweet volume for the last 7 days in one API call.

-For full-archive Tweet counts, you will get counts by hour for the last 30 days by default.
+For full-archive Tweet counts, you will get data for the last 30 days.
 For data more than 30 days, you will get a next_token which you can then use to paginate to get the additional data.
-The counts endpoint paginates at 31 days.
-For example, setting a day granularity, will return the count of results per day for 31 days per page.
-Setting an hour granularity, will return the count of results per hour for 744 (31 days x 24 hours) hours per page.